jvanasco/pyramid_session_redis/README.rst

 IMPORTANT
 =========

-This is an actively maintained fork of `pyramid_redis_sessions`, with many improvements designed for servers under load and developer convenience.
+`pyramid_session_redis` is an actively maintained fork of `pyramid_redis_sessions` (ericrasmussen/pyramid_redis_sessions), with many improvements designed for servers under load and developer convenience.

 Key Differences: